Defending the Residential Solar Tax Credit (25D)

 Our Priority Focus

 We’re concentrating lobbying efforts on Idaho, with outreach to Senator Crapo’s office underway with Idaho installers and businesses.
-In parallel, we’re extending earned media campaigns into Utah and Alaska to build visibility and public pressure in key markets as soon as we complete our rigorous fundraising effort.
+In parallel, we’re extending earned media campaigns into Utah and Alaska to build visibility and public pressure in key markets.

 Why This Matters